Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Introduction

-Our work is among the first classical simulatability results for noisy quantum circuits that apply to worst-case circuits, albeit with restrictions on connectivity and gate sets.
+Our work is among the first classical sampling algorithms for noisy quantum circuits that apply to worst-case circuits, albeit with restrictions on connectivity and gate sets.
 This is accomplished by removing the need for the anticoncentration property in our analysis.
 This not only allows for classical simulatability beyond average case, but also shows that our algorithm works even when the circuit output distribution is bounded away from uniform (the distributions we can simulate may be peaked).
-Peaked circuits have recently been proposed as a potential candidate for quantum advantage \cite{aaronson_verifiable_2024} and are by definition not amenable to simulation techniques relying on anticoncentration.
-Our methods do not have the same fundamental restrictions and so it is plausible that similar techniques may be useful in this case \footnote{Note that it is known that constant-depth peaked circuits can be simulated in quasipolynomial time \cite{bravyi_classical_2023} but it is an open question whether they are simulatable at $O(\log n)$-depth.}.
+Peaked circuits have recently been proposed as a potential candidate for verifiable quantum advantage \cite{aaronson_verifiable_2024} and are by definition not amenable to simulation techniques relying on anticoncentration.
+Our methods do not have the same fundamental restrictions and so we are able to rule out noisy quantum advantage for a certain class of candidate circuits with peaked distributions\footnote{Note that it is known that constant-depth peaked circuits can be simulated in quasipolynomial time \cite{bravyi_classical_2023} but it is an open question whether they are simulatable at $O(\log n)$-depth and/or with noise.}.

-If we consider the weaker task of classically simulating random instead of worst-case Clifford circuits, we conjecture that our critical depth threshold for classical simulatability can be lowered significantly.
-In particular, one would expect random Clifford circuits to spread noise in a manner that causes a larger fraction of qubits to be effectively depolarized.
-For example, \cite{Quek2024} construct a family of noisy random Clifford circuits which converge to the maximally mixed state at $O(\log \log n)$ depth - that is, all qubits are depolarized at sublogarithmic depth.
-Since our algorithm becomes efficient at low depths, long before all qubits are depolarized, we anticipate simulatability for random Clifford circuits at much shorter depths than our worst-case bounds suggest.